Foire aux questions

 We accept and consider applications from all law schools across Canada.
-While our attendance at campuses at some schools may vary from year to year, we consistently recruit from all six Ontario law schools, McGill, Dalhousie, UBC, Victoria, Alberta and Calgary.
+While our attendance on campuses at some schools may vary from year to year, we consistently recruit from all six Ontario law schools, as well as McGill, Dalhousie, UBC, Victoria, Alberta and Calgary.

 Q: When is the summer or articling application and interview period?

 Specific dates for applications and interviews are established by the Law Society.
 Students should check with their school's Career Development Office or refer to the recruitment procedures at www.lsuc.on.ca.
-Generally, first year summer applications are due in late January with interviews in late February and second year summer applications are due in early September with on-campus interviews in October.
+Generally, first-year summer applications are due in late January with interviews in late February, and second-year summer applications are due in early September with on-campus interviews in October.
 Note, while articling applications are due in mid-July with interviews in mid-August, we do not always recruit additional students for articling beyond our summer class.
-Please refer to the Davies profile page at www.nalpcanada.com for most current information.
+Please refer to the Davies profile page at www.nalpcanada.com for the most current information.

 Q: How many summer or articling students does Davies recruit each year?

 We have no hiring quota so the number of students hired varies slightly from year to year.
-Our goal is to hire approximately 15-16 second year summer students which number is sometimes supplemented by hiring highly qualified first year summer students.
-For articling, we do not always hire additional students beyond our summer students who return to article in the year following their second year summer employment.
+Our goal is to hire approximately 15 to 16 second-year summer students, a number which is sometimes supplemented by hiring highly qualified first-year summer students.
+For articling, we do not always hire additional students beyond our summer students who return to article in the year following their second-year summer employment.

 Q: What is it like to work at Davies?